nrbrt/smt172-nano-needlevalve/README.md

 This opens (-x) or closes (x) the needle valve.
 It does not respond until calibrated.

+pos:x

+This takes care of the absolute positioning. -x is a position that can be reached going CCW and x a position that can be reached in the CW direction.
+It does not respond until calibrated.

 es

 This returns the state of the homeswitch (NO): 0(closed) or 1(open)